 Best Ways to Make Money on Facebook

 Everybody uses Facebook.
 Okay, slight exaggeration.
-But with two billion users worldwide, including more than 200 million in the United States alone, it is very, very widespread.
+But with over two billion users worldwide, including more than 214 million in the United States alone, it is very, very widespread.

 It’s revolutionized news, culture, social interaction, and more.
 But it’s not just a way for you to keep in touch with old high school friends, share your funny dog photos, or post videos from your beach vacation.